oracle/node-oracledb/doc/src/user_guide/plsql_execution.rst

 ?ctx=dblatest&id=GUID-58DE05A0-5DEF-4791-8FA8-F04D11964906>`__
 (EBR) feature of Oracle Database allows multiple versions of views, synonyms, PL/SQL objects and SQL Translation profiles to be used concurrently.
-Each items version is associated with an ‘edition’ which can be nominated at runtime by applications.
+Each item's version is associated with an ‘edition’ which can be nominated at runtime by applications.
 This lets database logic be updated and tested while production users are still accessing the original version.
 Once every user has begun using the objects in the new